ForgeRock/forgeops/README.ng.md

 To apply the example from above, you'd do:

-`./bin/forgeops-ng apply --overlay stage`
+`./bin/forgeops-ng apply --env-name stage`

 or

-`./bin/forgeops-ng apply --overlay stage-single`
+`./bin/forgeops-ng apply --env-name stage-single`

 ### Build images for an environment